-aust_key_id identifies the authentication key used to calculate the value of the signature (ausig_sig_partial, ausig_sig_complete) as specified in Table 6-17.
+aust_key_id identifies the authentication key used to calculate the value of the signature (conveyed in ausig_sig_partial[ i ] or ausig_sig_complete[ i ] bytes) as specified in Table 6-17.
 The values of this field are implementation dependent and are not defined in the present document.
-This value shall be set to 0 in case there is no key needed of the underlying hash-function.
+This value shall be set to 0 when there is no key needed for the indicated hash function.
+Decoders conforming to this version of this Specification shall ignore authentication start syntax structures that contain reserved values of aust_key_id.